lsst/rtn-045/index.rst

  * Subsequent "101.x tutorials" would illustrate more advanced use of the functionality.
  * Subsequent "10x series" would be for other functionality, like TAP, butler, Firefly, and so on.

-The "200 level" are the `Data products definitions`_ tutorials.
+The "200 level" are the `Data product definitions`_ tutorials.

  * The "201 series" would be for a data product type, such as catalog tables.
  * The "201.1 tutorial" would be for the ``Object`` catalog.
  * Subsequent "201.x tutorials" would be for other tables, ``Source``, ``ForcedSource``, and so on.
  * Subsequent "20x series" would be for other data product types, like images and survey property maps.

-The "300 level" are the `Science demonstration`_ tutorials.
+The "300 level" are the `Science demonstrations`_ tutorials.

  * The "301 series" would be for a given astronomical field, such as cosmology or time-domain.
  * The "301.1 tutorial" would be a beginner-level introduction to the astronomical field.